Arrival Point

 Start your morning in Kathmandu Durbar Square, where shrines, temples, and royal courtyards tell stories older than most countries.
 Here lives the Kumari, a young girl believed to be the living embodiment of a Hindu goddess.
 She’s chosen in childhood, worshipped by kings, and lives in seclusion—until she hits puberty and retires.
 (And you thought your middle school years were intense.)

-End your day in the kitchen for a Nepali cooking class, where you’ll learn to make the dishes that have fueled this country for generations.
+End your day with an invitation into a local family home for a Nepali cooking class, where you’ll learn to make the dishes that have fueled this country for generations.
 Chop, stir, laugh, and feast.
 Bonus: you’ll finally learn what to do with all that turmeric you bought in 2020.

 Meals: breakfast, lunch, and dinner